gallexitestorg/mytestrepo/README.md

 7 Can merge :dog:

-8 Can squash 2 :dog:
+8 Can squash 2 :dog: :cat:

 9 Can squash 3